Lincoln is the

 hundreds of thousands of soldiers' lives being lost, but he is also a

-crafty and even a ruthless politician, willing to suspend habeas corpus
+crafty politician, willing to suspend habeas corpus

-an abolitionist; his cause is preserving the union, and he frees the
+to serve his purposes.
+His cause is preserving the union, not

 slaves only when that's expedient.
 The complexity of the character